bytedance/DWSF/README.md

-# DWSF
+# Practical Deep Dispersed Watermarking with Synchronization and Fusion
-code repository for Practical Deep Dispersed Watermarking with Synchronization
+This repository is the official implementation of Practical Deep Dispersed Watermarking with Synchronization and Fusion.

+Coming soon...